bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Type Families _(abstract over types)_
-A type `family` is mostly a _type variable_ bound to certain constraints in terms of the qualities of its member types.
+A type `family` is mostly a _type variable_ bound to certain constraints in terms of the qualities of member types.
 Any actual type is a member of a vide variety of families bases on its properties.
 Membership is not declared by an actual type but implicitly given or not, depending on its sort, shape, value range or suchlike qualities.